xtrx-sdr/images/README.md

 ```
 For the details, see issue [#37](https://github.com/xtrx-sdr/images/issues/37).

 ## How to use XTRX GPS to receive NMEA data and PPS signal?
+(Works on Ubuntu 18.04.)

 Prerequisites:
 1. You should connect XTRX with miniPCIe or PCIe since USB3 libs [don't expose GPS interface](#can-xtrx-gps-be-accessed-through-usb3) to the system.